“Herstory” of Florida Women in Congress

 The Issue Florida Women in Congress Address

 The most pressing issue for Florida women in Congress to address is that the median household income is $52,594 which is the 12th lowest nationally.
+That’s not even all that much higher than the average dog bite claim.
 Yet, the total revenue from the federal government Florida receives is $31.3 billion and it ranks 18th in states that receive the least.

 Florida Women in Congress Strive for Balance